databricks/databricks-sdk-py/docs/workspace/jobs/jobs.rst

         Create a new job.

-        :param access_control_list: List[:class:`AccessControlRequest`] (optional)
+        :param access_control_list: List[:class:`JobAccessControlRequest`] (optional)
           List of permissions to set on the job.
+        :param budget_policy_id: str (optional)
+          The id of the user specified budget policy to use for this job.
+If not specified, a default budget policy may be applied when creating or modifying the job.
+See `effective_budget_policy_id` for the budget policy used by this workload.
         :param continuous: :class:`Continuous` (optional)
           An optional continuous property for this job.
 The continuous property will ensure that there is always one run executing.
 Only one of `schedule` and `continuous` can be used.
         :param deployment: :class:`JobDeployment` (optional)
           Deployment information for jobs managed by external sources.
         :param description: str (optional)
           An optional description for the job.
-The maximum length is 1024 characters in UTF-8 encoding.
+The maximum length is 27700 characters in UTF-8 encoding.
         :param edit_mode: :class:`JobEditMode` (optional)
           Edit mode of the job.